 An electricity transmission company will ensure that notice periods and notice content (that is, providing details of activities) are reasonable.
-These must be proportionate with to both the stage of the project, and with to the potential impact of access on landowners and parties with a legal interested in the land.
+These must be proportionate with both the stage of the project, and with the potential impact on landowners and parties interested in land.